github-fun/commands/README.md

 # github-commands
 Follow along here to see the exact commands and URLs you need to use in this workshop.
 You can copy and paste these easily into the browser or terminal.
+Some steps do not have corresponding commands or URLs, so they are skipped in this document.

 ## Set-up: installing and configuring git (steps 0.1 through 0.5)
 ### Step 0.1: Registering a GitHub account